f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Foundations/Modules.md

 - `name` is the name of the module, e.g. `"bank"`.
 - `msg` is the type of the incoming messages the module must handle.
+- `val` is the type of the return value (must be common across all messages the module receives).
 - `api` is the query api for querying state in the url format (more on this later).
 - `s` is the set of effects introduced by this module.
 - `r` is the global set of effects that this module will run in when part of a larger application (more on this later).